Gentle Life Lessons for Kids Found in Garden Chores

 1. Weeding Teaches Discernment

 There’s a time each summer when I feel like the weeds outnumber the plants.
-Bindweed winds its sneaky tendrils through the strawberries, dandelions stake their claim among the carrots, and purslane forms its own neighborhood near the basil.
+Bindweed winds its sneaky legs through the strawberry patches, dandelions stake their claim among the carrots (and the whole rest of the yard lol), and purslane forms its own neighborhood next to the basil.

 It used to stress me out.
 I’d attack the garden with frantic urgency, yanking and tossing, trying to make it perfect again.